Do you have something

 Testing the quality of well water is simple and relatively inexpensive.
 NHDES recommends testing private well water annually for nitrates and bacteria, while other contaminants should be tested for every three to five years.
 A good time to remember to test is National Ground Water Awareness Week, which this year was March 11-17.
 Testing when moving or buying property is also a good idea.

 NH DES offers a private well testing brochure that includes a list of recommended water quality tests and a testing schedule.
 The brochure is online at DES Well Testing.
+A guide for testing is available online here: DES Water Testing, which includes instructions, the submittal form and pricing.

 Water testing containers are available from DES at: DES bottles for testing, but also are available at the Recycling/Transfer Station in Washington (Please ask the attendant for water testing bottles).
 Washington's Health Officer, Jim Berry, can also help.